eivindtn/Master-Thesis/lab/calibration-mesh-brown/README.md

 # procam-calibration

 This repository provides a source code to calibrate projector-camera system using a chessboard and structured light (the graycode patterns).
+This repo is clone from this [repo](https://github.com/kamino410/procam-calibration), gratitude to kamnino.

 ## Requirement